PayString/paystring-documentation/docs/aws-lambda-deploy.md

 ![certificate arn](/img/docs/request-cert-step-8.png)

-## Update your domain's nameservers for your PayID domain
+## Update your domain's nameservers for your PayString domain

 When you finish creating the CloudFormation Stack using our template, you next update your nameserver settings on your registrar to use Amazon's.